-Why it took Ugly Dolls nearly 20 years to journey from specialty toy shops to the big screen
+Why it took UglyDolls nearly 20 years to journey from specialty toy shops to the big screen

 “I love the big stuff.
 I love the superhero movies.
 But where’s The Paper (the 1994 Ron Howard film)?
 So they kind of answered that question for us in an interesting way at the right time.
 I just felt a lot of creative synergy.
 We just kind of hit it off.”

 One major point of alignment was that the movie stress the toy’s message and not just be an opportunity to sell merchandise.
-“From a movie-making standpoint, all the conversations centered around character and individuality and acceptance,” says Aviv.
+“From a moviemaking standpoint, all the conversations centered around character and individuality and acceptance,” says Aviv.
 “Those themes were not only top of mind, but the second and third most important things.
 We’d discuss, for instance, ideas (for scenes) that might feel too much like a moment to sell toys.
 So we had some antenna sensors about removing or avoiding as much of that as possible.”

 Details that felt incongruous to the theme of inclusivity were nixed.
 For example, the Moxy doll in the movie is actually named Gorgeous in the toy line.
 But the filmmakers and studio felt that that undermined the film’s message so they came up with the alternative moniker.